hansroh/skitai/README.rst

 Skitai with Nginx / Squid
 ---------------------------

-From version 0.10.5, Skitai supports virtual hosting itself, but there're so many other reasons using with reverse proxy servers.

 Here's some helpful sample works for virtual hosting using Nginx / Squid.

 If you want 2 different and totaly unrelated websites: